jupyterlab/extension-examples/README.md

 } from '@phosphor/widgets';
 ```

-We add the IMainMenu in the `requires:` property and can then change the
+We add the IMainMenu in the `requires:` property such that it is injected into
-extension to:
+the `activate` function.
+The Extension is then changed to:

 ```typescript
 const extension: JupyterLabPlugin<void> = {